 Prepare and Preserve

 So, how does dehydrating work?
 Depending on the resources at hand, dehydrating can be accomplished in a regular oven, but it’s preferable to use a dehydrator appliance.
 “I recommend trying to borrow a dehydrator, or find an inexpensive model,” Mosier said.
-“These can be found around town in stores like Sportsman’s Warehouse, Lowes, Wilco and Bed, Bath & Beyond.”
+“These can be found around town in stores like Sportsman’s Warehouse, Lowes, and Wilco.”

 To avoid cooking your food instead of dehydrating, temperatures in a dehydrator are regulated to stay near 140 degrees fahrenheit; any hotter and the food might cook instead of dehydrating, locking in the moisture and preventing long-term preservation.
 “It’s the most efficient and best quality to have a dehydrator with both a fan and a thermostat,” said Glenda Hyde, associate professor of practice for Oregon State University’s Family and Community Health Program, specializing in food and nutrition for the OSU Extension Service.
 Hyde recommends getting an appliance certified by Underwriters Laboratories for food safety standards.